Backbase/backbase.github.io/content/posts/unpublished/dependency-track/post.md

 ---

-## Automating Software Supply Chain Security: SBOM Uploads to Dependency-Track on EKS
+## Automating software supply chain security: SBOM uploads to Dependency-Track on EKS

-## Problem Statement
+## Problem statement

 Modern applications within the **SCM Platforms** organizations rely on thousands of third-party libraries.
 As the ecosystem scales to 200+ repositories, several critical challenges have emerged:

-* **Security Risks:** Unpatched libraries and compromised upstream dependencies expose applications to known exploits and supply chain attacks.
+* **Security risks:** unpatched libraries and compromised upstream dependencies expose apps to known exploits and supply chain attacks.
-* **Compliance Gaps:** Regulatory mandates now require the generation and continuous tracking of a Software Bill of Materials (SBOM).
+* **Compliance gaps:** regulatory mandates now require the generation and continuous tracking of a Software Bill of Materials (SBOM).
-* **Operational Inefficiency:** Manual dependency reviews and license auditing have become unsustainable, consuming significant security team effort.
+* **Operational inefficiency:** manual dependency reviews and license auditing have become unsustainable, consuming significant security team effort.
-* **Licensing Costs:** Commercial SCA solutions often incur high per-repository or per-user licensing overhead that does not align with our scaling model.
+* **Licensing costs:** commercial SCA solutions often incur high per-repository or per-user licensing overhead that does not align with the current scaling model.

-We have decided to deploy **Dependency-Track 4.13.5+** on **Amazon EKS** as our centralized SCA platform.
+The decision was made to deploy **Dependency-Track 4.13.5+** on **Amazon EKS** as the centralized SCA platform.

-## 1. The Why: Understanding SBOM and Dependency-Track
+## The why: understanding SBOM and Dependency-Track

-Before diving into the architecture, let's briefly define the core components of this system.
+Before diving into the architecture, here are the core components of this system.

 ### What is an SBOM?
-A Software Bill of Materials (SBOM) is effectively a "nutrition label" for your software.
-It is a nested inventory that lists all the ingredients—the open-source and third-party components, libraries, and dependencies—used to build an application.
+A Software Bill of Materials (SBOM) is effectively a "nutrition label" for software.
+A nested inventory, it lists all the ingredients—the open source and third-party components, libraries, and dependencies—used to build an app.
 This transparency is the foundation of software supply chain security.

 ### What is Dependency-Track?
 Dependency-Track is an intelligent Component Analysis platform that takes these SBOMs and turns them into actionable intelligence.
-- **Continuous Monitoring:** It ingests SBOMs and continuously monitors components against multiple vulnerability databases (NVD, OSS Index, GitHub Advisories).
+- **Continuous monitoring:** it ingests SBOMs and continuously monitors components against several vulnerability databases (NVD, OSS Index, GitHub Advisories).
-- **Risk Analysis:** It analyzes the entire dependency graph to calculate a Bill of Materials Health (BCV) score and prioritize remediation efforts.
+- **Risk analysis:** it analyzes the entire dependency graph to calculate a Bill of Materials Health (BCV) score and prioritize remediation efforts.
-- **Policy Enforcement:** It allows us to define and enforce security and license policies across our projects.
+- **Policy enforcement:** it enables defining and enforcing security and license policies across projects.

 ![](assets/dependency-track-theme.png)

-## 2. Key Implementation Pillars
+## Key implementation pillars

 - **Centralized infra:** one EKS instance (dedicated namespace) with Aurora PostgreSQL for the whole org
 - **Performance:** split repositories into batches with staggered run times to reduce load on the single API server
 - **Three-tier workflow:**
-  1. **Tier 1 — Local:** repo-level trigger in .github/ directory as a workflow.
+  1. **Tier 1—local:** repo-level trigger in .github/ directory as a workflow.
-  2. **Tier 2 — Common:** shared orchestration in one common shared repository which is a reusable action.
+  2. **Tier 2—common:** shared orchestration in one common shared repository which is a reusable action.
-  3. **Tier 3 — Logic:** portable security.sh for SBOM creation and upload
+  3. **Tier 3—logic:** portable security.sh for SBOM creation and upload
-- **Multi-stack support:** Java (Maven), Python, Web (NPM), Mobile (Trivy), Docker
+- **Multi-stack support:** java (Maven), Python, web (NPM), mobile (Trivy), Docker

-## 3. Architecture Overview: The Big Picture
+## Architecture overview: the big picture

-Our solution is built on three robust pillars: the **Infrastructure** (EKS), the **Application** (Dependency-Track), and the **Pipeline** (GitHub Actions).
+The solution is built on three robust pillars: the **Infrastructure** (EKS), the **Application** (Dependency-Track), and the **Pipeline** (GitHub Actions).
 The following diagram illustrates how these pieces interact.

 ![](assets/dependency-track-architecture.png)

-The architecture is designed to automate the ingestion and analysis of **Software Bill of Materials (SBOM)** data, ensuring that every code commit is scrutinized for security risks.
+The architecture automates the ingestion and analysis of **Software Bill of Materials (SBOM)** data, ensuring that every code commit undergoes security scrutiny.

-### Key Components:
+### Key components
-* **CI/CD Integration:** GitHub Actions automates the generation and upload of SBOM data upon developer code commits.
+* **CI/CD integration:** GitHub Actions automates the generation and upload of SBOM data upon developer code commits.
-* **Orchestration Layer:** Hosted on **Amazon EKS**, utilizing specialized Kubernetes pods for the User Interface (UI) and Vulnerability Analysis.
+* **Orchestration layer:** hosted on **Amazon EKS**, utilizing specialized Kubernetes pods for the user interface (UI) and vulnerability analysis.
-* **Security & Traffic Control:** **AWS WAF** filters incoming traffic to protect the Dependency-Track API and UI.
+* **Security and traffic control:** **AWS WAF** filters incoming traffic to protect the Dependency-Track API and UI.
-* **Secret Management:** An **External Secrets Operator** synchronizes sensitive credentials directly from **AWS Secrets Manager** into the Kubernetes cluster.
+* **Secret management:** an **External Secrets Operator** synchronizes sensitive credentials directly from **AWS Secrets Manager** into the Kubernetes cluster.
-* **Data Persistence:** **Amazon Aurora** provides a secured, high-availability data storage layer for vulnerability data and project history.
+* **Data persistence:** **Amazon Aurora** provides a secured, high-availability data storage layer for vulnerability data and project history.
-* **Access Control:** Fine-grained **IAM Roles** manage permissions for the underlying EKS infrastructure and AWS service interactions.
+* **Access control:** fine-grained **IAM Roles** manage permissions for the underlying EKS infrastructure and AWS service interactions.

-## 4. Deep Dive: The Infrastructure Layer (EKS)
+## Deep dive: the infrastructure layer (EKS)

-The Dependency-Track platform is fully managed within our existing EKS ecosystem, ensuring scalability, resilience, and security.
+The Dependency-Track platform is fully managed within the existing EKS ecosystem, ensuring scalability, resilience, and security.

-### 4.1 Application Deployment
+### 4.1 Application deployment
-The application is deployed via **Helm Releases**, managed by our **OpenTofu** (Terraform) pipelines.
+The app is deployed via **Helm Releases**, managed by **OpenTofu** (Terraform) pipelines.
 This ensures a repeatable and version-controlled deployment.
-- **Frontend Pods:** Serve the Dependency-Track user interface.
+- **Frontend pods:** serve the Dependency-Track user interface.
-- **API Server Pods:** Handle REST API requests, including SBOM uploads.
+- **API server pods:** handle REST API requests, including SBOM uploads.
-- **Database:** A highly available **Aurora PostgreSQL** instance provides persistent storage for projects, findings, and metrics.
+- **Database:** a highly available **Aurora PostgreSQL** instance provides persistent storage for projects, findings, and metrics.

-### 4.2 Ingress and Traffic Flow
+### 4.2 Ingress and traffic flow
-All external traffic is secured and routed through multiple layers:
+All external traffic is secured and routed through several layers:
-- **DNS** points to our **Application Load Balancer (ALB)**.
+- **DNS** points to the **Application Load Balancer (ALB)**.
-- The ALB is protected by a **Web Application Firewall (WAF)** to filter out common web exploits.
+- A **Web Application Firewall (WAF)** protects the ALB by filtering out common web exploits.
 - The ALB terminates SSL/TLS and forwards traffic to the **Frontend Pods**.
 - Frontend pods communicate internally with the API Server Pods, which connect securely to the **Aurora PostgreSQL** database.

-### 4.3 Secure Secrets Management with ESO
+### 4.3 Secure secrets management with ESO
-We never hardcode credentials.
+Credentials are never hardcoded.
 The flow for managing secrets like database passwords and API keys follows a secure, GitOps-friendly pattern:

-1.  **Source of Truth:** Secrets are stored and managed in **AWS Secrets Manager**.
+1.  **Source of truth:** secrets are stored and managed in **AWS Secrets Manager**.
-2.  **Synchronization:** The **External Secrets Operator (ESO)** running in our cluster watches for **External Secret** resources.
+2.  **Synchronization:** the **External Secrets Operator (ESO)** running in the cluster watches for **External Secret** resources.
-3.  **Kubernetes Secret Creation:** ESO fetches the values from AWS and creates standard **Kubernetes Secrets**.
+3.  **Kubernetes secret creation:** ESO fetches the values from AWS and creates standard **Kubernetes Secrets**.
-4.  **Pod Consumption:** Our Frontend and API Server pods use **EKS Pod Identity** to assume specific IAM roles, granting them access only to the necessary secrets.
+4.  **Pod consumption:** the frontend and API server pods use **EKS Pod Identity** to assume specific IAM roles, granting them access only to the necessary secrets.
 This eliminates the need for long-lived credentials in the cluster.

-### 4.4 Helm Values That Matter in Production
+### 4.4 Helm values that matter in production
-The deployment is controlled via the values template used by the EKS module.
+The values template used by the EKS module controls the deployment.
 The following examples are the most useful knobs to call out for platform teams.

 #### API Server hardening and persistence
 This values segment captures the core runtime guardrails for the API server.